adamjstevenson/adamjstevenson.github.io/_posts/2015-10-27-using-stripe-checkout-with-subscriptions.md

 category: stripe
 ---

-[Stripe Checkout](https://stripe.com/checkout) is a pre-built form that makes securely collecting credit card details from your customers unbelievably simple: just paste a few lines into your code and you have a fully-functioning form, complete with validation, to accept card details and turn them into a secure token.
+[Stripe Checkout](https://stripe.com/checkout) is a prebuilt form that makes securely collecting credit card details from your customers unbelievably simple: just paste a few lines into your code and you have a fully-functioning form, complete with validation, to accept card details from your customers.

 Although the [official docs](https://stripe.com/docs/checkout) give an example of a Checkout form that you might use for a one-off payment, Stripe provides several useful [configuration options](https://stripe.com/docs/checkout#integration-simple-options) you can use to modify the Checkout form.
 In this example, we'll modify a few of these configuration options to make Checkout a bit more appropriate for customers signing up for a subscription.
-Here's what the end product will look like:
+Here's what the final product will look like:

 <form action="" method="POST">
   <script